hetu-script/hetu-script/docs/docs/docs/en-US/syntax/index.md

 - For functions declared with **fun**, when no return type is provided in declaration, it will have a return type of **any**.
 And it will return null if you didn't write return statement within the definition body.
 - Member functions can also be declared with **get**, **set**, **construct**, they literally means getter, setter and contructor function.
 - If a class have a getter or setter function.
 You can use 'class_name.func_name' to get or set the value hence get rid of the empty brackets.
 - Function can have no name, it will then become a literal function expression (anonymous function).
+And a literal function can have no keyword, in this situation, the parameter brackets are not omittable even if it's empty.
 - Functions can be nested, and nested functions can have names.
 - Function are first class, you can use function as parameter, return value and store them in variables.
 - Function body could be a block statement (within '{' and '}'), or a single line expression after '=>'.
 - Return type is marked by a single arrow ('->') after the parameters brackets.
-- Literal function could have no names, in this situation, the parameter brackets are not omittable.

 ```typescript
 fun closure(func) {